AppCivico/appcivico-ckan-comovamos/README.md

 > WARNING: do not use data-mount inside of this directory, or will have errors with Docker because of permissions.

+> WARNING: if you don't have the database initialized yet, you have to run the postgres container before CKAN, otherwise, you can get postgres dump not complete.

+    docker-compose -f docker-compose-data-and-postgres.yml  up

+wait for the last "CREATE ROLE" appear and press CTRL+C to shutdown.

 ---

 ## Adding a admin user